Climbing to the Top of the ATLAS 13 TeV data: Introduction

 \section{Introduction}

 The top quark is the heaviest known elementary particle, with a mass of about 172.5~\GeV.
 Discovered at the Tevatron proton--antiproton collider at Fermilab in 1995~\cite{D0:1995jca,CDF:1995wbb}, it was the subject of a large number of measurements by the ATLAS~\cite{ATLAS:2008xda} and CMS~\cite{CMS:2008xjf} experiments at the Large Hadron Collider (LHC) during both the first data-taking phase called \RunOne, with proton--proton ($pp$) collisions at centre-of-mass energies of $\sqrt{s}=7$ and 8~\TeV, and the subsequent higher-energy phase, referred to as \RunTwo.
 During \RunTwo, from 2015 to 2018, the ATLAS detector collected data from $\sqrt{s}=13$~\TeV $pp$ collisions with a total integrated luminosity of 140~fb$^{-1}$.
-This dataset corresponds to about 100~million produced top-quark pairs.
-With this unprecedented integrated luminosity and $pp$ collision energy, the ATLAS Collaboration has had the opportunity to intensify its efforts to understand the nature of the top quark.
+By climbing this mountain of data, corresponding to about 100~million produced top-quark pairs, the ATLAS Collaboration has had the opportunity to intensify its studies of the top quark, reaching a better viewpoint for understanding its nature.

 At hadron colliders, the top quark can be produced either via the strong interaction, as quark--antiquark pairs (\ttbar), or through electroweak (EW) processes, giving rise to single-top-quark events.
 Strong \ttbar\ production can be initiated, at leading order (LO) in QCD, by either gluon--gluon fusion processes or quark--antiquark annihilation processes (see Figure~\ref{fig:ttbar_diagrams}), with the former dominating in $pp$ collisions at LHC energies.
 Single top quarks are produced mostly through three modes, which are labelled according to the virtuality of the $W$ boson: the so-called $t$-channel, $s$-channel and $tW$ production modes (see Figure~\ref{fig:singletop_diagrams}).
 At the LHC, single top production is subdominant relative to \ttbar production.